d-chante/diviner-tools/README.md

 To generate a text file that contains all discovered .zip file URLs, run the following:

-    python3 run_urls.py </path/to/output/txt/file.txt>
+    python3 find_urls.py </path/to/output/txt/file.txt>

 This process will take approximately 10 minutes.

 ### Finding .Zip URLs from a specific year

-You can also search for .zip urls from a specific URL.
+You can also search for .zip urls from a specific year.
 First, import ZipCrawler and Utils from diviner_tools:

 	from diviner_tools import ZipCrawler, Utils